DECO3801-Null-Pointer-Exception/GeoSpray-Android/README.md

 5) In the Firebase Assistant Page -> Realtime Database -> Get Started with Realtime Database [Java] -> Connect your app to Firebase
 6) To connect with Firebase you will need permissions from the owners and an account permission
 7) Add the Realtime Database SDK to your app
-8) Repeat 4. - 7. for Cloud Storage for Firebase
+8) Repeat steps 4 - 7 for Cloud Storage for Firebase
 9) Access the Build.gradle file and sync the grade file to update codebase
 10) Get a googlemap API key and add it to local.properties ```GOOGLE_MAPS_API_KEY=API_KEY```, replacing ```API_KEY``` with the key